Julie Nightingale

 Research

 My research activity is broadly within the theme of healthcare workforce development and transformation.
-While some projects are focused within my specialist field of Diagnostic Radiography and specifically videofluoroscopy of swallowing, I also work across health care with recent projects including children's nursing, therapeutic radiography and multi-professional health care.
+Current research studies include an exploration of the deployment of the imaging support workforce, and a series of projects within a NIHR funded Allied Health Professions Workforce Research Partnership.
+While some projects are focused within my specialist field of Diagnostic Radiography and specifically videofluoroscopy of swallowing, I have also worked across health care with projects including children's nursing, therapeutic radiography and multi-professional health care.

-Topics of interest include diversity in healthcare education and workforce, practitioner behaviours and competences, advanced, specialist and consultant practice, the role of assistant practitioners and support workers and degree apprenticeships.
+Topics of interest include diversity in healthcare education and workforce, practitioner behaviours and competences, advanced, specialist and consultant practice, and the role of assistant practitioners and support workers.
 My expertise lies in qualitative and mixed methodologies and writing for publication.
 I have been Principal Investigator (or co-PI) on several recent projects including:

 • Society and College of Radiographers, Delphi Study to inform the Education and Career Framework (2020-2021)